 Personally, I’m not having to do with this, I’m not going to get into that at all.
 I’m sure he’s a lovely fellow, but there are obviously some people who don’t like him very much.

 The media is responsible for an awful lot of things that we don’t like.
 And they’re very, very powerful, but they also have to support their arguments, and sometimes they get found out.
-But I mean, in every single country I’d rather have a liberal society where, you know, journalists are allowed to express opinions and get called to account if they got it wrong.
-In most countries that we’d like to inhabit we would like a free press in the sense that it moderates itself ad has certain rules, which they all do.
+But I mean, in every single country I’d rather have a liberal society where journalists are allowed to express opinions and get called to account if they got it wrong.
+In most countries that we’d like to inhabit, we would like a free press in the sense that it moderates itself ad has certain rules, which they all do.
 I have to tell you that I’m sorry if I upset you about Sanremo, but this was something that we were told while we were there.

 Right.
 But then you wrote that “he was the only one that was alarmed.
 To everyone else in the room, so it seemed, this was just how business was done” [p.186] – and you also wrote: